 Sec.
-1367.
-CRITERIA FOR DESIGNATION OF CULTURAL HERITAGE SITES.
+1365-57.
+DEFINITION AND DESIGNATION CRITERIA FOR DESIGNATION OF CULTURAL HERITAGE SITES.

-For purposes of this Article, a site may be designated a Cultural Heritage Site by the Cultural Heritage Board or Board of Supervisors, as provided in this Article, if it meets the applicable criteria below.
+For purposes of this Ordinance Article, an improvement, natural feature, or site site may become a designated a Cultural Heritage Site by the Cultural Heritage Board or Board of Supervisors, as provided in this Article, if it meets the following applicable criteria below.÷